 Overall email engagement

-Specific email interactions aren’t the only way that you can send targeted email.
+Specific email interactions aren’t the only way that you can send a targeted email.
 You can also utilise your relationship with your email subscribers as a whole.

 Let’s say that you only want to send a special offer to your most loyal subscribers.
 You could send it to people who open your emails the most frequently.
-Most email marketing tools have features to help you rate your subscribers based on overall engagement level.
+Most email marketing tools have features to help you rate your subscribers based on the overall engagement level.